Our Dream School

 Summit’s history is one of innovation.
 Founded in 1933 when many other schools were eliminating programs and with deep roots in the Progressive principles of John Dewey, Summit came into being as a school featuring multi-disciplinary, comprehensive programs that focus on educating the whole child—a commitment that continues into the present and that positions children to succeed within and beyond the four walls of the classroom.

-Each day for eighty years, Summit has earned a reputation for living our mission.
+Each day for more than eighty years, Summit has earned a reputation for living our mission.
 Summit is well-known for providing a challenging curriculum within a caring environment to help all students develop their full potential.
 The same combination of courage and vision that led founder Louise Futrell in 1933 to develop a program committed to the richness and complexity of the whole child leads us as educators today to embrace Summit’s Core Competencies.

 The culmination of the Summit educational experience is the embodiment in our students of Summit’s Core Competencies.
 These skills, dispositions and abilities are both timeless and timely, enabling our students to thrive in a future we can’t predict.
 Summit students are: